zakawat/whatsapp-web-bot/README.md

 First, [yowsup](https://github.com/tgalal/yowsup) is a great python library!
 Simply awesome.

 But their problem is: They connect to Whatsapp servers directly, without any middlware.
-So it is not so hard for whatsapp team create rules to ban you if you are using yowsup.
+So it is not so hard for whatsapp team to create ban-rules you if you are using yowsup.

 I got banned many times in past, so I know, soon or later, you will get banned as well.
 Is just a matter of time.
 You can see that I am probably right just looking [here](https://github.com/tgalal/yowsup/issues/1558), [here](https://github.com/tgalal/yowsup/issues/1979),